 #F – Clay Courts:

 Clay courts are made of crushed shale, stone, or brick.
-Clay courts slow down the ball and produce a high bounce taking away many of the advantages of big serves, which makes it hard for serve-based players to dominate on the surface.
-Clay courts are cheaper to construct than other types of Tennis courts, but cost more to maintain.
+These courts slow down the ball and produce a high bounce taking away many of the advantages of big serves, which makes it hard for serve-based players to dominate on the surface.
+Such courts are cheaper to construct than other types of Tennis courts, but cost more to maintain.

 Clay courts are made of compressed shale, stone, or brick.
 While they are relatively easy and cheap to install, long-term maintenance can be quite expensive, particularly when compared to the costs of artificial Tennis court surfaces.
 The water balance within the clay must be carefully monitored and adjusted, and the court must be rolled periodically to preserve its flatness.